Gogglebox

 Gogglebox is a British reality television series created by Stephen Lambert, Tania Alexander and Tim Harcourt, and broadcast on Channel 4.
 The series documents families and groups of friends around the United Kingdom who are filmed for their observations and reactions to the previous week's television from their own homes.
-The first series launched on 7 March 2013, and the show is currently airing its twenty-first series as of 24 February 2023.
-The show was narrated by Caroline Aherne from its launch until her death in July 2016, after which Craig Cash took over.
+The first series launched on 7 March 2013, with the twenty-sixth series airing from 5 September 2025.
+The show was narrated by Caroline Aherne from its launch until April 2016, shortly before her death, after which Craig Cash took over.

 The show has won numerous awards.
 In 2014 and 2022, it won a BAFTA in the Reality & Constructed Factual category.
-From 2015 to 2018, in 2021 and in 2022, it won a National Television Award.
-The success of Gogglebox spawned three spin-off series, including a version featuring children (Gogglesprogs), a version featuring 16 to 24-year-olds as they watch online content (Vlogglebox) and a version featuring celebrities (Celebrity Gogglebox).
+From 2015 to 2018, in 2021, 2022 and 2023, it won a National Television Award.
+The success of Gogglebox spawned three spin-off series, including a version featuring children (Gogglesprogs), a version featuring 16- to 24-year-olds as they watch online content (Vlogglebox) and a version featuring celebrities (Celebrity Gogglebox).